Baxi Duo Tec 28 Combi Boiler Review (Buying Guide for 2023)

 Baxi’s Duo Tec 28 is endorsed by the Energy Saving Trust, thanks to it’s 88.6% energy efficiency, giving it an A-rating.
 So, you’ll be saving a tonne of cash on energy bills, in comparison to your old and inefficient boiler.

 In every single review written on this website, you’ll hear us banging on about warranty.
 We’ll do the same here.

 Don’t buy a boiler with a low warranty.
 The boiler is only part of the overall installation cost.
 And saving a few hundred pounds now on a boiler with a low warranty (2-year, for instance), is going to come back to haunt you.

 If a boiler was deemed reliable by a manufacturer, they wouldn’t offer a short warranty.
 At the end of the day, like you, they don’t want to pay for repairs.

 An installation cost of £1,800 or more?
 For things to start self-destructing after 2-years?

 I personally wouldn’t buy a boiler with a warranty below 5-years.
 But, there are a tonne of brands offering boilers with a longer warranty than this.
 Where it’s cost-effective, get the biggest warranty you can.

 This year, we had a cold snap.
 In a single day, our site went from the average of around 2,500 visits, to over 20,000.

 And, most of the people’s problems, related to a simple fault; a frozen condensate pipe.
 The condensate pipe allows condensed gases to escape from the boiler.
 Unfortunately, they can easily freeze, cause a blockage, and lock out the boiler.

 The solution is to thaw out the pipe and reset the boiler.
 Or…

 Buy a boiler with frost protection, which the Duo Tec 28 has.

 The model’s frost thermostat ensures that boilers fitted in garages or lofts don’t freeze up.
 That means zero downtime, and no expensive call-out charges to get a boiler engineer to come and fix your appliance.

 Baxi’s boiler prices are typically up there with the more expensive brands.

-At the time of writing, the price of the Baxi Duo Tec 28kW sits at around £830, excluding installation.
+At the time of writing, the price of the Baxi Duo Tec 28kW sits at around £830, excluding costs associated with boiler installation.
 And that’s actually quite cheap.